AnantaSrikar/linux-docs/virtio/qemu-virtio.md

 ```

 Now you can run `ssh -X <ip_addr>` to login to you development server

+## VM setup
+We will have to use an Ubuntu 24.04 VM, since debian doesn't come with the latest GCC (gcc-14), which is needed to install and compile modules on the VM.

+We can use [create-image-ubuntu.sh](create-image-ubuntu.sh) for making a QEMU bootable Ubuntu image.

+Once done, make sure to install `oftware-properties-common`.

+Then, run `add-apt-repository universe` to be able to download gcc-14

+To install gcc-14, run `apt install gcc-14`

+Then finally to make gcc-14 as the default gcc (gcc-13 is used as default), run `update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-14 200`.

+You should now have a compatible VM to test your kernel and the modules built for it.

 You can use https://github.com/dvdhrm/docs to check if your display is working as intended